mpusz/wg21-papers/src/3045R5_quantities_and_units_library.md

 - otherwise, an instantiation of `zeroth_point_origin<QuantitySpec>` is being used which provides a well-established zeroth point for a specific quantity type.

-Quantity points with default point origins may be constructed with the `absolute` construction helper or forcing an explicit conversion from the `quantity`:
+Quantity points with default point origins may be constructed with the `point` construction helper or forcing an explicit conversion from the `quantity`:

 ```cpp